Yoga as therapy: Mechanisms

 The practice of asanas has been claimed to improve flexibility, strength, and balance; to alleviate stress and anxiety, and to reduce the symptoms of lower back pain, without necessarily demonstrating the precise mechanisms involved.
-A review of five studies noted that three psychological (positive affect, mindfulness, self-compassion) and four biological mechanisms (posterior hypothalamus, interleukin-6, C-reactive protein and cortisol) that might act on stress had been examined empirically, whereas many other potential mechanisms remained to be studied; four of the mechanisms (positive affect, self-compassion, inhibition of the posterior hypothalamus and salivary cortisol) were found to mediate yoga's effect on stress.
+A review of five studies noted that three psychological mechanisms (positive affect, mindfulness, self-compassion) and four biological mechanisms (posterior hypothalamus, interleukin-6, C-reactive protein and cortisol) that might act on stress had been examined empirically, whereas many other potential mechanisms remain to be studied; four of the mechanisms (positive affect, self-compassion, inhibition of the posterior hypothalamus and salivary cortisol) were found to mediate yoga's effect on stress.

 Low back pain

 Back pain is one reason people take up yoga, and since at least the 1960s some practitioners have claimed that it relieved their symptoms.

-A 2013 systematic review on the use of yoga for low back pain found strong evidence for short- and long-term effects on pain, and moderate evidence for long-term benefit in back-specific disability, with no serious adverse events.
-Ten randomised controlled trials were analysed, of which eight had a low risk of bias.
-The outcomes measured included improvements in "pain, back-specific disability, generic disability, health-related quality of life, and global improvement".
-The review stated that yoga can be recommended as an additional therapy to chronic low back pain patients.
-A 2022 Cochrane systematic review of yoga for chronic non-specific low back pain included 21 randomised controlled trials and found that yoga produced clinically unimportant improvements in pain and back-specific function; improvements in back-specific function were similar to those obtained from other forms of therapeutic exercise, such as physical therapy.
+Yoga results in clinically unimportant improvements in pain and back-specific function; improvements in back-specific function are similar to those obtained from other forms of therapeutic exercise, such as physical therapy.